 The civil aviation industry in India is on a high-growth trajectory.
 By 2020 India aims to become the third-largest player in the aviation market.
-Driven by modern airports, low cost carriers, advanced information technology, and FDI in domestic airlines, the civil aviation industry in our country is moving towards a major boom.
-Interestingly, India is the ninth largest civil aviation market in the world with a market size of approximately US$16 billion.
+Driven by modern airports, low-cost carriers, advanced information technology, and FDI in domestic airlines, the civil aviation industry in our country is moving towards a major boom.
+Interestingly, India is the ninth largest civil aviation market in the world with market size of approximately US$16 billion.
 According to predictions of IATA (International Air Transport Association), India’s air passenger traffic will grow to 378 million by 2034.
 International airlines and domestic airlines are both vying to woo the Indian traveller today.

-A sharp rise in number of travelers
+A sharp rise in the number of travellers

 In January 2016 the domestic air passenger traffic rose by 23%.
 A survey conducted by Nielsen has revealed that 12% of business travel in the country takes place for conferences, events and meetings.
 Frequency of leisure trips is high among those aged 26 to 30 years.
 They claim to travel at least once in six months for personal reasons.
 Nearly half of those travelling with families are also young, aged between 25 to 35 years.
-Indians love vacations, and organized and planned tours are not uncommon.
+Indians love vacations and organized and planned tours are not uncommon.

 Domestic airlines operating in India